Do you want to be your own boss?

-So in this tutorial, I’ll break down all the steps involved in setting up a business, from the initial idea through to the business launch.
+We''l go from the initial idea through to the business launch.
 By the end, you’ll have a much clearer idea of what’s involved in setting up a business and how you can get started.
-It’s a big topic, so I’ll also be linking to other tutorials that go into more detail on particular areas.
+I’ll also be linking to other tutorials that go into more detail on particular areas.

 So if you’re ready to learn how to start your own business, let’s get started!

 - Identify Your Target Market

 - Create a Financial Model

 - Build a Website

 The first thing you need when starting a business is a good idea.
 Even if you have something in mind already, don’t skip this section: you don't need just an idea, but a good idea.